Glossary

 Agent

 A software actor that can call Balchemy through scoped access.
-In public docs, this usually means a 24/7 Web3 agent operated from Hub.
-Studio bots are Balchemy bot configurations, while Hub agents have their own agent operations lifecycle.
+In public docs, this means a 24/7 Web3 agent operated from Hub.
 See also: Hub Overview.

 Agent Card